KotlinCrypto/secure-random/README.md

 utilizes system functions so that `SecureRandom` is accessible from common code.

-Heavily inspired by the [rust-random/getrandom][url-rust-random] crate for the native Linux/Android implementation.
+The Linux/Android implementation was Heavily inspired by the [rust-random/getrandom][url-rust-random] crate.

 ### Example Usages